Ask a doctor about a prescription for CORTCAL 50 micrograms/g + 0.5 mg/g OINTMENT

 Do not store above 25°C. Do not refrigerate or freeze.

-The tube mustbe discarded after 1 year after its first opening.
-Write the date of the first tube opening in the space indicated for this on the box.
+The tube should be discarded 1 year after first opening.
+Write the date of first opening on the space provided on the carton.

 One gram of ointment contains 50 micrograms of calcipotriol (as monohydrate) and 0.5 mg of betamethasone (as dipropionate).

-The ointment is presented in aluminum/epoxyphenol tubes with a polyethylene or polypropylene screw cap.
+The ointment is available in aluminum/epoxyphenol tubes with a screw cap made of polyethylene or polypropylene.

 Galenicum Derma, S.L.